Interface Specifications

 Selects values from a tensor along a specified axis using provided indices.
 This function performs an axis-wise gather operation and writes the selected values to a result tensor.

-What does take_along_axis do?
-(Click to expand)
+<summary>What does <code>take_along_axis</code> do?
+(Click to expand)</summary>

 This function allows you to select specific values from a tensor by specifying the exact positions (indices) you want along a chosen axis.